Janees1010/Task-Management/README.md

     npm start

-    The backend should now be running at http://localhost:5000.
+    The backend should now be running

 Frontend Setup